one-among-us/about-site/content/en/docs/memorial.md

 - basic grammar of the YAML language: indentation rules, usage of dash, spaces, and quotes, and escaping from special characters;
 - basic grammar of the Markdown language.

-Otherwise, you can simply email your writings and advices to [info@one-among.us](mailto:info@one-among.us).
+Otherwise, you can simply email your writings and advices to <MailTo template="info [at] one-among [dot] us" />.
 Our staff will transform them to the proper format.
 We do not assume our contributors have to master any technical skills – at any time, you can work in a more “traditional” way and your contribution will also be highly recognized.

 *Under construction*